MSW/MPH with School of Social Welfare

 The three-year concurrent degree program is designed to permit students the maximum amount of flexibility while fulfilling the requirements for both degrees.
-Students will be enrolled in the Community Health and Human Development Division with a concentration in Maternal and Child Health, or Health and Social Behavior in the School of Public Health and with the concentration in Direct Practice in Health or Management and Planning in the School of Social Welfare.
-First-time applicants can access the application online beginning in September at the Graduate Admissions Web site.
+Students will be enrolled in the Community Health Sciences Division with a concentration in Maternal and Child Health, or Health and Social Behavior in the School of Public Health and with the concentration in Direct Practice in Health or Management and Planning in the School of Social Welfare.
+First-time applicants can access the application online beginning in September at the Graduate Admissions website.

 Dual Degree Program